How Much Salary Can You Defer if You’re Eligible for More than One Retirement Plan?

 Elective deferral limit

-The amount you can defer as pre-tax or designated Roth contributions to all your plans (not including 457(b) plans) is $17,500 in 2013 and 2014.
-Although your limit is affected by the plan terms, it doesn’t depend on how many plans you belong to or who sponsors those plans.
+The amount you can defer (including pre-tax and Roth contributions) to all your plans (not including 457(b) plans) is $17,500 in 2014 and $18,000 in 2015.
+Although a plan's terms may place lower limits on contributions, the total amount allowed under the tax law doesn’t depend on how many plans you belong to or who sponsors those plans.

 Age 50 catch-ups